akshayKhot/akshaykhot.github.io/_posts/2021-8-9-what's-next.md

 tags: career
 ---

 A lot happened last week.
-I had a great interview with the Wave team, and they offered me a six-figure job as a Ruby on Rails developer on their payroll product.
+I had a great interview with the Wave team, and they offered me a great job as a Ruby on Rails developer on their payroll product.
 Wave is a Toronto-based company full of brilliant engineers, and I can't wait to join the team.

 **However, the condition is that I should be based in Canada.** Anywhere in Canada, but in Canada.